 - 1/4 teaspoon pepper I use white pepper

-- Fill a 4-5 quart pot 3/4 full with cold water and bring to a boil over high heat.
+Fill a 4-5 quart pot three-quarters full with cold water and bring to a boil over high heat.
 Fill a medium bowl half full of ice, then fill with cold water.
 This creates an ice bath.
 While water is coming to a boil, prep the asparagus.

-- Slice the tough ends off of the bottom of the asparagus spears.
-Trim off the tops, then chop the rest of the spears into 1" pieces.
+Snap the tough ends off of the bottom of the asparagus spears.
+Trim off the tips, then chop the rest of the spears into 1" pieces.
 Drop all of the asparagus into boiling salted water and cook for 2 minutes.
-Strain asparagus through a sieve into the sink and add the asparagus immediately to the ice batch.
+Strain asparagus through a sieve into the sink and add the asparagus immediately to the ice batch to stop the cooking process.
 Chill until cold then drain again.

 - In the same pan, cook onion in olive oil over medium low heat until soft, about 5 minutes.
 Add garlic and thyme and cook 1 minute.
 Add asparagus, broth and coconut milk.
 Simmer for a few minutes for flavors to blend.
 Puree in a blender until smooth.
 Add lemon juice salt and pepper.
 Adjust seasoning to taste.
 Serve hot or chilled.